 Storage Overview

-DataStore object in ZEDEDA captures the file/image storage service.
-ZEDEDA supports both cloud storage-based datastore and local storage-based datastore.
-The images/files themselves are not used and stored anywhere in our ZEDEDA management platform, as long as devices in customer enterprises can reach data store locations and images are directly downloaded from the storage service.
+The data store in ZEDEDA is the file/image storage service interface.
+The ZEDEDA data store supports both cloud storage-based services and local storage-based services.
+The applications/images/files themselves are not used and stored anywhere in the ZEDEDA management platform; they are stored in your own file server, third-party cloud storage, or container service.
+As long as the edge nodes in your enterprise can reach your 3rd party storage locations, the images are directly downloaded from the storage service through the ZEDEDA data store interface.
 Multiple images can be hosted on a single service.

 The following Cloud Storage Services are supported for the images/files: